mozilla/github-org-scripts/README.md

 ### old_repos.py
 Generate a list of empty (should be deleted) repositories as well as untouched repos (might need to be archived).

-## Auth
-The API calls need you to authenticate.
-Generate a "personal access token" on the github settings page, then create a file ``.credentials`` like this:

-    johndoe
-    123abcmygithubtoken123...

-where the first line is your github username and the second line is the token you generated.

 ## License
 This code is free software and licensed under an MPL-2.0 license. &copy; 2015-2018 Fred Wenzel and others.
 For more information read the file ``LICENSE``.